openstack/kolla-ansible/doc/source/reference/monasca-guide.rst

 .. code-block:: console

    $ kolla-build -t source monasca
-   $ kolla-build kafka zookeeper storm elasticsearch logstash kibana grafana
+   $ kolla-build kafka zookeeper storm elasticsearch logstash kibana

 If you are deploying Monasca standalone you will also need the following
 images: